UBC-LFS/dairy-digital-signage/README.md

 It is recommended that you install Jekyll, Bundler, and Ruby on your machine so that you can run the site locally when testing changes.
 Follow the documentation [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll) to do so.

+## Design Philosophy

+The diary-digital-signage app is designed to be as straightforward as possible.
+Make sure any additions can be easily understood and do not require extra steps to utilize.